Table of Contents

 Property taxes

 As a property owner in Mexico, you will be responsible for paying property taxes.
 These taxes are generally lower than in the US, but they vary by location and can be higher in popular tourist areas.
 Your real estate agent or attorney can provide guidance on the local tax laws and rates.
+Community participation in ecological protection activities has enhanced awareness.

 Homeowners’ associations